Billing

 - Referrals desc — a short description of the program (terms, payout, current promotion).

-- Referred — list of accounts that signed up using your code.
+- Referred — how many accounts have signed up using your code.

 Runes